How to Add Social Media Icons to an Email Signature

 Instagram drafts are stored locally on your device and linked to your current login session.
 If you log out of your Instagram account, there's a high chance your drafts will be permanently deleted.
 Instagram usually warns you about this with a pop-up message, but it's easy to tap through without reading.
 Before logging out, always publish or back up any drafts you want to keep.

 This is the nuclear option for content loss.
 Deleting the Instagram app from your phone will delete all your saved drafts - Posts, Stories, and Reels.
-They are not stored in the cloud associated with your account, they live on your physical device.
+They are not stored in the cloud associated with your account, they live on your device.
 If you're having issues with the app, try clearing the cache first (on Android) or offloading the app (on iOS) before you resort to deleting it entirely.

 Sometimes, it's not you - it's the app.
 Bugs can happen, especially after a major app update.
 A new update can sometimes interfere with how drafts are stored, causing them to become inaccessible or disappear.
 There isn't much you can do to prevent this, which highlights the risk of relying solely on in-app drafts for important content.